Star of Bethlehem: Depiction in art

-In European textiles a common eight-pointed star design is known as the Holy Star of Bethlehem.
-The design has been used in stone, metal, wood-work and embroidery in the Middle East since antiquity and is one of the oldest patterns in patterns in Palestinian tatreez.
-In 2019 US congresswoman Rashida Tlaib was sworn in wearing a thobe that featured the design.
-On Vogue Arabia's November 2023 cover the star took a central position in the celebration of Palestinian embroidery.
+In textiles, a common eight-pointed star design is known as the Holy Star of Bethlehem.
+The design has been used in stone, metal, wood-work and embroidery in the Middle East since antiquity and is one of the oldest patterns in Palestinian tatreez embroidery.
+In 2019, US congresswoman Rashida Tlaib was sworn in wearing a thobe that featured the design.
+On Vogue Arabia's November 2023 cover, the star took a central position in the celebration of Palestinian embroidery.
 The design also features on Christmas sweaters.